-The review meeting should allow the reality testing of the parent’s behaviour, reinforce the timeframes for decision making to motivate parents to make the required changes, and emphasise that parents are responsible for making the changes with the support of the safety network and Child Protection and Family Support division.
+The review meeting should allow the reality testing of the parent’s behaviour, reinforce the timeframes for decision making to motivate parents to make the required changes, and emphasise that parents are responsible for making the changes with the support of the safety network and the Department.

 The child protection worker must document the outcome of the meeting using Form 515b Signs of Safety Assessment and Case Planning Form: Stage 2 Assessment of likelihood of reunification/permanent care options.